alexandreborges/malwoverview/README.md

                         providing the job ID.
 Possible returned status values are: IN_QUEUE, SUCCESS, ERROR, IN_PROGRESS and PARTIAL_SUCCESS.
       -D DOWNLOAD, --download DOWNLOAD
                         Downloads the sample from Hybrid Analysis, Malshare and Polyswarm.
-Options i -H or -L (Hybrid Analysis and Malshare, respectively) must be specified as well -O option for Polyswarm engine.
+Options -H or -L (Hybrid Analysis and Malshare, respectively) must be specified as well -O option for Polyswarm engine.
       -e HA_ENVIRONMENT, --haenv HA_ENVIRONMENT